jcarrano/antidox/doc/source/templating.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 Placeholder for child elements.
 This node will be replaced by the subtrees of
-children that result from the :ref:`children-option` and
+children that result from the :ref:`children option <children-option>` and
-:ref:`no-children-option`.
-By default children subtrees are appended to the last
+:ref:`no-children option <no-children-option>`.
+By default children subtrees are
-root element resulting from the transform.
+appended to the last root element resulting from the transform.

 Generating directives
 ---------------------